4kills/go-libdeflate/README.md

 dc.Close()
 ```

-There are also convencience methods that allow one-time compression to be more easy as well as directly compress to zlib format.
+There are also convenience methods that allow one-time compression to be easier as well as directly compress to zlib format.

 # Notes

 - **Do NOT use the <ins>same</ins> Compressor / Decompressor across multiple threads <ins>simultaneously</ins>.** However, you can create as many of them as you like, so if you want to parallelize your application, just create a compressor / decompressor for each thread.
-(See Memory Usage down below for more inof)
+(See Memory Usage down below for more info)

 - **Always `Close()` your Compressor / Decompressor when you are done with it** - especially if you create a new compressor/decompressor for each compression/decompression you undertake (which is generally discouraged anyway).
 As the C-part of this library is not subject to the go garbage collector, the memory allocated by it must be released manually (by a call to `Close()`) to avoid memory leakage.